History of money: Emergence of money

-Anthropologists have noted many cases of 'primitive' societies using what looks to us very like money but for non-commercial purposes, indeed commercial use may have been prohibited:
+Anthropologists have noted many cases of "primitive" societies using what look to Westerners very much like money, but for non-commercial purposes; indeed, commercial use may have been prohibited:

 This suggests that the basic idea of money may have long preceded its application to commercial trade.

 After the domestication of cattle and the start of cultivation of crops in 9000–6000 BC, livestock and plant products were used as money.
 However, it is in the nature of agricultural production that things take time to reach fruition.
 The farmer may need to buy things that he cannot pay for immediately.
 Thus the idea of debt and credit was introduced, and a need to record and track it arose.